What is the difference between Lumi Juice and other juices?

 High Pressure Processing (HPP): HPP preserves the integrity of the nutrients and enzymes in our juices without using heat like conventional juices on the market.
 Most commercially processed juices found at the supermarket are pasteurized.
-Pasteurization heats or “cooks” the juice, which unfortunately, destroys many of the vitamins in juice.
+Pasteurization heats or “cooks” the juice, which unfortunately, destroys many of the vitamins.
 With HPP, we deliver you a delicious juice that tastes just like you made it in your own kitchen!

 Why is it more expensive than other juices?